adrianrm/JDave/README.markdown

 [JDave][1] is a BDD framework for Java.
 It is inspired by rspec and integrates JMock 2 as mocking framework and Hamcrest as matching library.
 It uses JUnit adapter to launch JDave specifications.

+This fork concentrates only on JDave-Unfinalizer, making it available as the version 1.4.

 [1]: http://jdave.org/